AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Whenever the debug starts, you therefore do not have to open these windows again.

-.. index:: menus; window --> perspectives
+.. index:: menu; window --> perspectives
-.. index:: menus; window --> perspectives --> create new
+.. index:: menu; window --> perspectives --> create new

 The perspectives have names, and you switch perspectives by selecting the menu :menuselection:`/Window/Perspectives/`.
 You can also create a new perspective